g33k4y/KringleCon-2021-Writeup/Obj02-Where_in_the_World_is_Caramel_Santaigo/README.md

 ![](./res/hint_pic3.png)

-So the answer is: **2021-12-21.docs**
+Hence, the answer is: **2021-12-21.docs**

 ![](./res/hint_answer.png)

-Go back to interact with Piney Sappington and he will reveal several hints to Tangle Coalbox's task.
+Exit the terminal and interact with Piney Sappington.
+He will reveal several hints to Tangle Coalbox's task.

 Hints Provided by Piney Sappinton:
 - Don't forget coordinate systems other than lat/long like [MGRS](https://en.wikipedia.org/wiki/Military_Grid_Reference_System) and [what3words](https://what3words.com/).